dalshekerchi/GarageInvoice/README.md

 # GarageInvoice
-The GarageInvoice Window is an invoice application where the user can input all the required information and the data would be saved on an online database.
+The GarageInvoice is a desktop invoice application where mechanics can easily create invoices for the services provided.
+It helps the business stay organized as all the invoices are saved in a quickly accessible online MySQL database.
 The main form includes features such as auto-fill if the car's VIN is inputted, as well as different services available at the garage with their relative prices based on the time the service takes and the wage.
-From the main form, the user can access an admin page, where the admin can login and change ___ such as wages, add, change and delete services.
+From the main form, the user can access an admin page, where the admin can log in and make changes to service and wage information.

 ## Built with